 One Day in Bali itinerary (Kuta + Surrounds)

-Breakfast was a feast at the Shelter, in the backstreets of Seminyak.
+Breakfast is a feast at the Shelter, in the backstreets of Seminyak.
 Gorge on acai bowls, poached eggs, and the best coffee in Indonesia.
 Although this little place definitely caters to the health conscious traveller, there are a few menu options if you are looking for something little more naughty.
 Grab any one of their delicious burgers, or amp up your breakfast with crispy bacon and hashbrowns.

 Staying in Seminyak means being awoken by crashing waves, idyllic beaches, and delicious food.
 Seminyak is awfully close to Kuta without being in it – meaning you can enjoy the benefits of tourism in the area, but avoid the overcrowding.
 Seminyak is a great place for families and travellers.
 Stay at a cheap but beautiful villa, or camp on the beach – this little town is for everyone.
 If you have time in the evening pop into one of the many clubs and sip on all of the fruity cocktails Bali has to offer.

 Head to the Sacred Monkey Forest Sanctuary, a natural habitat of Balinese long tailed monkeys.
 Bring some some bananas and make sure to keep them close to you – the monkeys know how to steal things!
 Feed a few monkeys and explore this deep green temple in all its glory.
 The monkeys do fight over food and could be carrying diseases, so be careful when feeding them!

 Wander around the local spas and drop in for a quick massage.
 It shouldn’t ever cost more than ten dollars.
 If you’re looking for another cheap and tasty place to eat, either head to one of the local cafes (folk), or ask a local to direct you to their restaurant.
 Try to eat local food in the mountains, as you have a lower chance of getting sick.